getodk/docs/docs-syntax-guide.rst

 Sphinx document files have the ``.rst`` extension.
 File names should be all lowercase and use hyphens (not underscores or spaces) as word separators.

-Normally, the title of the page should be the first line of the file, followed by the line of equal-signs.
+Normally, the title of the page should be the first line of the file, underlined with equal-signs.

 .. code-block:: rst